anthonyjatoba/DeepLearning.ai-MLOps-notes/course2_week1.md

 - Captures strong label signals

 Disadvantages
-- Hindered by inherent nature of the problem
+- Hindered by the inherent nature of the problem
 - Failure to capture ground truth
 - Largely bespoke design

 #### Process feedback - Open-Source log analysis tools

-**Logstash:** free and open source data processng pipeline
+**Logstash:** free and open-source data processing pipeline
 - Ingests data from a multitude of sources
 - Transforms it
 - Sends it to your favorite "stash"

 **Fluentd**
-- Open source data collector
+- Open-source data collector
 - Unify the data collection and consumption

 #### Process feedback - Cloud log analytics

 **Google Cloud Logging**
 - Data and events from Google Cloud and AWS
 - BindPlane.
-Logging: application components, on-premise and hybrid cloud systems
+Logging: application components, on-premise, and hybrid cloud systems
 - Sends it to your favorite "stash"

 **AWS ElasticSearch**